Pisang Peak Ascent

 5 - Excellent

-Pisang Peak Ascent 20 Days, Adventurous
+Pisang Peak Ascent 15 Days Kathmandu to Kathmandu, Adventurous

 Pisang Peak Ascent (6091m) is a moderately difficult mountaineering expedition.
 But it combines well with the trail of the globally renowned Annapurna Circuit.